nathankot/nathankot.github.io/source/_posts/2013-09-05-modding-the-happy-hacking-keyboard.markdown

 I realize the same thing can be achieved using something like [KeyRemap4Macbook][keyremap].
-But overall the flexibility, portability and overall feel-rightness makes this a superior option!
+But overall the flexibility, portability and feel-rightness makes this a superior option!

 ## #2 - Numpad on the home row